codemagic-ci-cd/codemagic-docs/content/knowledge-white-label/white-label-apps-overview.md

 In order to write your white labeling scripts, familiarity with shell scripting will also be an advantage.
 You can find some samples for common tasks [here](./white-label-scripts/).

-## Manging assets
+## Managing assets

-The most important part when white-labeling your application is your customers assets.
+The most important part when white labeling your application is your customer's assets.
 So you need to find a way to manage assets.
 One approach is to create a zip archive for each customer that contains their unique assets and use a unique identifier in the file name for each customer.
 For example, `assets_001.zip` would clearly identify that this zip archive contains the assets for client `001`.

 Each customer zip archive should has the follwoing files with this naming convention: